You are here

 Women’s Voices continues building buzz with more than 30 new and returning theaters signed on for the next iteration.
 While the inaugural festival limited eligible plays to world premieres, the 2018 fest will expand its scope to include plays on their second or third run, allowing existing plays to gain needed exposure.

-Look for a number of panels, presentations and parties to also be added to the festival lineup as the date nears.
+Choose from a number of panels, presentations and parties as part of the full festival lineup.
 As Molly Smith, artistic director at Arena Stage and an instrumental voice in getting the first festival off the ground, told The Washington Post, “The Women’s Voices Theater Festival was a shot heard ’round the country.
 And this isn’t an issue that’s gone away.
 So let’s do it again.”

 More information on the festival and performance tickets is at womensvoicestheaterfestival.org.